geerthanah/task-manager-nextjs/README.md

 # 📝 Task Manager

-A simple Task Manager built with Next.js App Router, TypeScript, and Tailwind CSS.
+A Task Manager built with Next.js App Router, TypeScript, and Tailwind CSS.
 It supports adding, toggling, and deleting tasks — all saved to LocalStorage.

 ## 🔧 Tech Stack